A bag of leftover Halloween candy sat in our pantry tempting me to slip in my hand and take one piece as I passed the doorway.

 We are not at fault because we are enticed.
 After all, Jesus was perfect and he faced temptation.

-It’s following through on the attraction that’s the problem.
+It’s following through on the impulse that is the problem.

 It is a battle.